 Expat life in Spain, France, Hong Kong, Australia, Israel, Belgium, New Zealand and the UK

-Grief, loneliness, Brexit, motherhood, identity, rootlessness, drinking culture and Covid are just some of the issues tackled in a series of powerful stories written by none women on the challenges of expat life in Spain, Hong Kong, Australia, Israel, Belgium, New Zealand and the UK.
+Carrie edited and co-authored this powerful anthology on grief, loneliness, Brexit, motherhood, identity, rootlessness, drinking culture and Covid whilst living abroad.
+This series of powerful stories have been written by nine women on the challenges of expat life in Spain, Hong Kong, Australia, Israel, Belgium, New Zealand and the UK.

-In one of the first books of its kind, these women reveal some of the emotional upheavals and struggles that go hand-in-hand with moving away from their native ‘home’, but until now have remained largely untold.
+In one of the first books of its kind, these stories illustrate some of the emotional upheavals and struggles that go hand-in-hand with moving away from one’s native ‘home’, but until now have remained largely untold.

 The project emerged from the author’s own feelings of isolation during the Covid lockdown, her lack of belonging, which had been exacerbated as a result of Brexit.
 Carrie wanted to connect and encourage positive interactions and make people aware of the dangers of ‘toxic positivity’.